Code-Institute-Submissions/elisabethoelmann-Project2/README.md

    #### The choices and scores area:

    * The choices area:
-        *This is the area of the pictures, on which the player can chose to click: either Rock Paper Scissors Lizard or Spock
+        *This is the area of the pictures, on which the player will chose to click: either Rock Paper Scissors Lizard or Spock.

    * The score board, showing the game results:
-        * When the player clicks on a picture option, it will show a colored box shadow, green for a win, red for a loss and yellow for a tie and a short message that shows your choice and if you won, lost, or it is a tie.
+        * When the player clicks on a picture option, it will show a colored box shadow, green for a win, red for a loss and yellow for a draw and a short message, that shows your choice and if you won, lost, or it is a tie, as described above.
-        * The JavaScript code chooses a random option for the computer player, displays the image relating to the computer’s choice, and then determine who the winner is, which shows in the score board and in the result box abve the images.
+        * The JavaScript code chooses a random option for the computer player, displays the image relating to the computer’s choice, and then determines, who the winner is, which shows in the score board and in the result box abve the images.
-            * Your score: will increment by 1 when the user has won the game.
+            * The player score: will increment by 1 when the player has won the game.
-            * The score is updated for either the player or the computer depending on who won or lost or none of them (tie).
+            * The score is updated for either the player or the computer depending on who won or lost or none of them (draw).
-        * if the player wants to rest the game, there is a reset button, which resets the game to 0:0.
+        * if the player wants to reset the game, there is a reset button, which resets the game to whenever the button is clicked to 0:0.
         * The time taken to beat the computer is shown here underneath the score board, if the player has been using the timer at the bottom of the page.

          ![image](assets/media/choices%20and%20scoreboard.png)